 We start our Club year (August through July) with close to 40 dedicated members.
-Many of our ongoing SISD members have been in our Club for decades, but our many stimulating activities keeps us very young.
+Six new members joined in 2014.
+Many of our ongoing SISD members have been in our Club for decades, but our many stimulating activities keeps us all very young.
 Our Club attracts caring, dedicated women of all ages, backgrounds and experiences.
 New members consistently report that they feel immediately welcomed.
 They enjoy rapport with members of like intellectual and business minds, and eagerly embrace our service goals.

 FREQUENTLY ASKED QUESTIONS

 Our Mission is to improve the lives of women and girls in local communities, in our state and country, and around the world.

 Members are urged to attend as many meetings and to participate in as many Club activities as possible.
 But SISD recognizes the personal and career responsibilities of members, and has a ‘no guilt’ attendance policy if circumstances occasionally interfere with attendance.
 That said, SISD is a busy Club, and most members enthusiastically serve on several committees.
 There is no shortage of interesting ways to participate.

 What does active membership include?

 Our Club operates through its committees, and active members are asked to participate on one Service Committee: e.g. awards, recognitions, or local/international projects; and one Technical Committee: e.g. newsletter, public relations, hospitality or special events.
 All active members are expected to participate in a variety of fundraising activities.

 Every way we can!
 Our Club raises money at several special, read FUN, events.
 Most iclude wine.
 Not a teetotler in the group!